 When it comes to housing, active-duty members probably exert their biggest influence on the rental market, where they're most active.
 This certainly appears to be the case near Fort Hood in recent years.
 Residential home prices in the Killeen-Temple Metropolitan Statistical Area began to grow again in 2014 after several flat years.
 Meanwhile, residential rent growth, both per month and per square foot, remained flat (Figure 5).
 At this time, Army personnel counts throughout Texas, including at Fort Hood, declined.

 Even on-base privatized housing performed poorly during much of this time with stagnant rent growth and low occupancy.
-In 2016, occupancy got so low that the military authorized civilians to live on military bases.
+According to the Fort Hood Sentinel, in 2016 occupancy got so low Fort Hood authorized civilians to live on the installation.

 Veterans Strengthen Housing Market